-where the <resolve\op> is one of the following: resolve, invresolve, and invresolveone.
+where the <resolve op> is one of the following: resolve, resolveone, invresolve, and invresolveone.

-When is Deferred is true the late keyword is used before the operation name.
+When isDeferred is true the late keyword is used before the <resolve op>.

-The resolution operator may be called on a list.
-This is a shorthand for invoking it in the body of a ForExp expression.
+The resolution operator may be called on a collection.
+This is a shorthand for invoking it in the body of an xcollect ImperativeIterateExp expression.

-''' myresult := mysourceobject.resolveone(Table); myresult := mysourceobject.resolveone(t:Table | t.name.startsWith("")); myprop := mylist->late resolve(Table); // shorthand for mylist->forEach(i) { i.late resolve(Table); } '''
+''' myresult := mysourceobject.resolveone(Table); myresult := mysourceobject.resolveone(t:Table | t.name.startsWith("")); myprop := mylist->late resolve(Table); // shorthand for mylist->xcollect(late resolve(Table)) '''